Blue Acres Buyout Program

 The State is seeking clusters of homes or whole neighborhoods that were flooded in Superstorm Sandy.
 Once acquired by the State, these homes will be demolished and the land will be permanently preserved as open space, accessible to the public, for recreation or conservation.
 The preserved land will serve as natural buffers against future storms and floods.

 The goal of the Blue Acres Program, which has historically served as part of DEP’s Green Acres Program that purchases flood-prone properties, is to dramatically reduce the risk of future catastrophic flood damage and to help families to move out of harm’s way.
-The Superstorm Sandy Blue Acres program launched in May 2013.
-Through November 2014, more than 200 homes had been purchased by the State and more than 500 offers had been made.
+The Superstorm Sandy Blue Acres program launched in May 2013 and is recognized by the Federal Emergency Management Agency (FEMA) as a “National Best Practice.”

 For more information on the Blue Acres Program, please visit Blue Acres Floodplain Acquisitions on the DEP website.